-- Offer churches the opportunity to operate local institutes. - Promote SGC materials and train teachers for local institutes. - Partner with SGC to offer regional training events. - Arrange the printing and distribution of courses. - Recommend the SGC website and app for training materials. - Regularly contact teachers to offer consultation and new materials. - Verify course completion for certificates.
+- Offer churches the opportunity to operate local institutes. - Promote SGC materials and train teachers for local institutes. - Partner with SGC to offer regional training events. - Arrange the printing and distribution of courses. - Recommend the SGC website and app for training materials. - Regularly contact teachers to offer consultation and new materials. - Approve local training centers to give certificates.